Itinerary

 - Rates are per person, based on two riders sharing a twin or double room (Ulaanbaatar) or tent during the ride.

 - There is no single supplement if you are willing to share a room/tent with another guest of the same sex.
-To guarantee your own room/tent there is a single supplement of $1960 / €1800 / £1510 per person.
-It is possible to request single rooms in Ulaanbaatar and Jalman Meadows but choose to share a yurt during the ride.
+To guarantee your own room and yurt for the entire ride, there is a single supplement of $2000 / €1720 / £1500 per person.

-- There is a 90 kg / 14.1 stone / 200 lbs weight limit on this trail.
+- This ride has a weight limit of 90 kg / 14.1 stone / 200 lbs.

 NAADAM FESTIVAL EXTENSION

-One of the July trips is longer and includes a Nadaam extension.
-The extension is mandatory and you will experience the festival of Nadaam at Oulan Bator - a festival which includes horse racing, archery competitions and Mongolian fighting.
+One of the July trips is longer and includes a Naadam extension.
+The extension is mandatory and you will experience the festival of Naadam at Oulan Bator - a festival which includes horse racing, archery competitions and Mongolian fighting.
 This is already calculated in cost the holiday as outlined above.
+To guarantee your own room/tent for this trip, there is single supplement of $3100 / €2950 / £2440 per person.

 TRAVEL IN A PRIVATE GROUP